Looking for a new jacket? If you are considering a Harrington, let me help, as I’ve picked out 10 of the best classic Harrington Jackets.

 When it does reappear, this own-brand, made in England jacket is as you would expect with the button collar, button pockets and elasticated waist and cuffs.
 The main difference from Baracuta is the cut (this one is a slim-fit) and the check lining, which is very different from the Fraser tartan Baracuta opts for.

 When they come back there are various colours and a price tag of around £225.
+Perhaps drop them a line or give them a call if you are interested.

 9. British Millerain Harrington Jacket by Community Clothing